SimiaCryptus/jo-penai/docs/dev_documentation.md

 ##### Properties

-- `log`: A logger instance for logging information and errors.
+- `log`: A log instance for logging information and errors.
 - `audioFormat`: The audio format used for recording.
 It is set to a sample rate of 16000 Hz, 16 bits per sample, mono, with PCM encoding.